Schools of Smith

 (1923-2018)

 Bernice Millar Harris was a true daughter of Smith.
-As a girl from the depression, her family of seven moved frequently through Smith Township giving Bernice a firsthand view of many of the schools she mentioned during this talk.
+As a girl from the depression, her family of seven moved frequently through Smith Township giving Bernice a first hand view of many of the schools she mentioned during this talk.
 As she grew up, she bicycled with her younger sister from the Centre line of Smith all the way to Lakefield to continue her education.
 In the winter they roomed in Lakefield until spring broke.
 She was always proud of the fact the School Superintendent of the time, My Downey declared that her marks were so high that she didn’t have to write her Entrance Exam.

 W John Harris